AhmedKhaledOmar/Common-Interview-Questions-And-Answers/README.md

 **Note** : In last version in C# Interface can contain some implementation.

 -----------------------------------------------------------------------------------
-### Q - Abstract method and when can I don't implement abstract method until if inherit abstract class ? with c# example?
+### Q - Abstract method and when can I don't implement abstract method until if inherit abstract class ? with c# example?(With)
 An abstract method is a method that does not have an implementation in the base class, and must be implemented in a derived class.
 To declare an abstract method in C#, you use the abstract keyword before the method signature, like this:

 <pre>